+A1.2 Reading

-A1.1 Reading A1.2 Reading I can: I can: Read a basic greeting or welcome message (e.g., Read a simple story orally or silently.
-Happy Birthday, Get Well Soon, Welcome to School) Find information in simple texts.
-Recognize simple words and straightforward Read phone numbers, dates, time of day, or sentences in very basic texts if I have seen them prices. before.
-Read a short poem, dialogue, text message, email, Understand short and simple instructions if I have or postcard. seen them before in a similar form.
-Attempt to read and determine the meaning of an Recognize and read my own name, age, and one unfamiliar word used in a familiar context. or two other details (e.g., location, phone number, Locate basic information in posters, messages, or grade). announcements (e.g., library hours, daily schedule, Read a short repetitive or cumulative story. calendar of events) Read words to a song that I know.
-Pick out the main idea in a short, simple text that Match simple words and pictures on familiar topics contains pictures or symbols. studied in school.
-Use a word list or class dictionary to search out the Read and understand short sentences which we meaning of new words. have practiced in class.
-Identify whether an event has taken place in the past, present, or future by studying verbs and action words.
-Read and categorize names of people, places, and objects that are related to familiar topics.
-Identify basic words and expressions on signs, particularly when symbols are also used.
-Read and understand vocabulary used in the context of familiar topics (e.g., community helpers, transportation, seasons, activities).
+- o Read a simple story orally or silently. - o Find information in simple texts. - Read phone numbers, dates, time of day, or prices. - Read a short poem, dialogue, text message, email, or postcard. - Attempt to read and determine the meaning of an unfamiliar word used in a familiar context. - Locate basic information in posters, messages, or announcements (e.g., library hours, daily schedule, calendar of events) - o Pick out the main idea in a short, simple text that contains pictures or symbols. - Use a word list or class dictionary to search out the meaning of new words. - Identify whether an event has taken place in the past, present, or future by studying verbs and action words. - Read and categorize names of people, places, and objects that are related to familiar topics. - Identify basic words and expressions on signs, particularly when symbols are also used. - Read and understand vocabulary used in the context of familiar topics (e.g., community helpers, transportation, seasons, activities).